-Uechi-Ryu has unique hand and foot techniques.
-Blocks are often done with open hands for faster deflection and controlling grabs.
-Strikes using the hands are delivered with a closed fist, spear hand, or a one knuckle strike known as the "shoken".
-Kicks are primarily delivered at or below the mid-section using the toes for penetration of the target.
-The legs are also used for blocking.
+Uechi-Ryu uses hand and foot techniques aimed at precise targets.
+Hand techniques are often done with open hands for faster deflection, controlling grabs, and ease of striking.
+Strikes using a closed fist include a spear hand called "nukite," a one knuckle strike known as the "shoken", and palm thrusts to support thumb knuckle strikes called "boshiken."
+Kicks are primarily delivered at or below the mid-section using the toes for target penetration or the shins for breaking power.
+The legs, knees, elbows, and forearms are also used for redirecting and striking.

 In the practice of Martial Arts, one must distinguish between training and practice.
 In Japanese the word "renshu" is used for training, which means to prepare or train the body; and "keiko", is the word used to define practice, which means to train or prepare the spirit.